AntonSol919/linkspace/homepage/index.md

 The package contains:

 - the `lk` CLI
-- `lkpy.so` you can import with python.
+- `liblinkspace.so` you can import with python.
 - linkmail and imageboard domain applications.
 - anyhost exchange.